 We enter into contracts with customers to sell our oil and natural gas production.
-With the adoption of ASC 606, revenue from these contracts is recognized in accordance with the five-step revenue recognition model prescribed in ASC 606.
-Specifically, revenue is recognized when our performance obligations under these contracts are satisfied, which generally occurs with the transfer of control of the oil and natural gas to the purchaser.
+Revenue from these contracts is recognized when our performance obligations under these contracts are satisfied, which generally occurs with the transfer of control of the oil and natural gas to the purchaser.
 Control is generally considered transferred when the following criteria are met: (i) transfer of physical custody, (ii) transfer of title, (iii) transfer of risk of loss and (iv) relinquishment of any repurchase rights or other similar rights.
 Given the nature of the products sold, revenue is recognized at a point in time based on the amount of consideration we expect to receive in accordance with the price specified in the contract.
 Consideration under the oil and natural gas marketing contracts is typically received from the purchaser one to two months after production.

-The majority of our oil marketing contracts transfer physical custody and title at or near the wellhead, which is generally when control of the oil has been transferred to the purchaser.
+The majority of our oil marketing contracts transfer physical custody and title at or near the wellhead or a CDP, which is generally when control of the oil has been transferred to the purchaser.
 The majority of the oil produced is sold under contracts using market-based pricing, which price is then adjusted for differentials based upon delivery location and oil quality.
 To the extent the differentials are incurred at or after the transfer of control of the oil, the differentials are included in oil revenues on the statements of operations, as they represent part of the transaction price of the contract.
 If the differentials, or other related costs, are incurred prior to the transfer of control of the oil, those costs are included in production taxes, transportation and processing expenses on our consolidated statements of operations, as they represent payment for services performed outside of the contract with the customer.